 Please complete the online application form if you wish to have your Benefit claim considered for a backdate.
-The application form can be found at the foot of this page.
+The application form can be found at the bottom of this page.

 Please note: the online backdate application form is only to be used where you already have a claim in payment and you wish for this claim to be backdated, it can not be used to make a new claim for Housing Benefit and/or Council Tax Reduction.